 Conditions of reentry:

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-When departing from Rome, you have various coach station options to start your journey from including Rome, Termini (G), Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.
-When arriving in Paris, you can end your journey in coach stations like Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.
+When taking the coach between Rome and Paris, you can choose to depart from coach stations like Rome, Termini, Roma, Via Marsala / Viale Enrico De Nicola and Rome, Rome Vaticano/ Fermata dell'autobus Via Crescenzio).
+Your journey can end in coach stations such as Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.